alexyin0978/chihkaiyin.blog/post/build-your-own-pagination.md

 ## Code our Pagination

-After parent and props of Pagination are all settled , let’s start writing some code in `Pagniation.tsx`:
+After parent and props of Pagination are all settled , let’s start writing some code in `Pagination.tsx`:

 ```tsx
 // Pagination.tsx